MyersResearchGroup/myersresearchgroup.github.io/content/authors/Logan-Terry/_index.md

 - Graduate Students
 - SBOL Canvas
 - Genetic Design Automation

+#any user groups to display on the page
+display_groups:
+- SBOL Canvas Tool
+- Genetic Design Automation Area
+- SBKS Project
 ---

 Likes solving puzzles and plays a lot of puzzle games.
 Got into programming because of video games.
 Plays a lot of Minecraft.
 Can solve a Rubik's cube in just over a minute.
 Interested in operating systems, and compilers.